avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/untssitled-another-copy.png)

 ![](/uploads/untssitled-copy.png)
 <cap>Initial canvas will be completely random(unlike the figure).</cap>

-We set `best_canvas` to the inital canvas before our hill climbing loop.
+We set `best_canvas` to the initial random canvas before our hill climbing loop.

-Also, for every loop iteration, we need to produce a random 3D array called modifier with this property: Each slice across the 3rd dimension will be a field of zeros with a single one place at a random location.
+Also, for every loop iteration, we need to produce a random tensor called mutator(same shape as `target`) with this property: Each slice should have all zeros except a single one place at a random location.

 ![](/uploads/untssitled-3rd-copy.png)

-Something like (with shape 5, 3, 2. batch_size being 5)
+Something like

     array([[[1, 0],
             [0, 0],